What Parents Need to Know

 IMPORTANT INFORMATION FOR PARENTS ABOUT SUPERVISION OF YOUR CHILDREN/YOUTH

 Star is a wonderful place for all youth to safely practice independence and take responsibility within this beloved community.
 As is true every year, it’s important for parents and youth to remember that the youth program is just four or so hours each day.
-The rest of the time on the Island, parents are responsible for their children/youth.
+The rest of the time on the Island, parents are responsible for supervising their children/youth.
 Parents: just as you would off-island, it’s important to check in with your kids throughout the day and provide whatever guidance you would when you are at home.

 Parents of Seniors: Sometimes, the Senior group likes to hang out late into the night in the building (Parker) where they meet for youth program – historically and generally, this is absolutely fine with the Island and the conference.
 However, parents should understand that this does NOT constitute youth program time; neither does the Youth Program, the Conference, nor the Island, provide supervision of the teens during these hours.